slimandslam/schwab-client-js/docs/DeveloperReference.md

 await streamclient.streamSchwabLogin();
 ```

-At this point, you're ready to tell Schwab which equities, options, futures, and forex data that you want to stream data about.
+At this point, you're ready to tell Schwab what equities, options, futures, or forex data that you want to stream.
 The choices are fairly large and are beyond the scope of this document, but you can see the choices on developer.schwab.com [in this section](https://developer.schwab.com/products/trader-api--individual/details/documentation/Market%20Data%20Production)

 As illustrated below, the `streamSchwabRequest()` takes three parameters: